 After some research, she found that Bonaire had no Hospice care, something you will find internationally.
 Even our neighboring island, Curacao, has at least two hospices.
 Since everyone on the island who is insured is entitled to hospice care, Tanja dove into the procedures needed to start the process to ensure Bonaire this important type of care.

 Your help is needed

-The 4 room hospice is urgently looking for housing, 56 volunteers and 4 caregivers.
+The 4 room hospice is urgently looking for volunteers .
 Compassion and love for our fellow humans are the basis for this kind of work and something we can only hope for when one day we might face the same circumstances.

 If you feel inspired to help, Tanja welcomes your interest and invites you to a personal meeting.
 Every volunteer will be trained and receive certification in techniques such as lifting a person, learning how to listen and how to be with a person in their final stage of life.

 If you have questions, please do not hesitate to contact by phone and/or by mail.